timothybruns/CryptoCurrent/README.md

 * Never push broken code to master
 * Review pull request as group
 * Try to pair-program through the major features of the app
-* Never work in the master unless debuggin with the team
+* Never work in the master unless debugging with the team
 * Debug using testing branch, and delete when completed
 * Take notes when we hold "team meetings", record progress as we go
 * Be on time for agreed-upon meetings